NHERI-SimCenter/R2DTool/README.md

 application will after utilizing the selected sampling method, provide information that characterizes the uncertainties in the response measures.
 The computations to make these determinations can be prohibitively expensive.
-To overcome this impedement the user has the option to perform the computations on the Stampede2 supercomputer.
+To overcome this impediment the user has the option to perform the computations on the Stampede2 supercomputer.
 Stampede2 is located at the Texas Advanced Computing Center and made available to the user through NHERI DesignSafe, the